nuejs/www/index.md

     Scaleable alternative to *CSS-in-JS* and *Tailwind* [Read the article &raquo;](/blog/introducing-nue-css/)

   * ### Templates
-    Content-first templates with pixel-perfect design
+    The best website templates ever existed in terms of design, maintainability, and performance

-    For design-focused projects and organizations
+    Otimized for UX developers and design-led organizations

   * ### Cloud
     Stupidly fast and simple hosting for Nue projects